Updated 28 May 2026

 In an emotional statement shared on Thursday 16 April, Shane Fortune and the team behind Fortune Automotive confirmed the difficult decision, describing the deep personal investment they had made in building the business from the ground up.

+“After 7 incredible years, it is with a very heavy heart that we announce the closure of Fortune Automotive at the end of May.
 This decision has not come easily.
 What started as just an idea quickly became everything to us.
 We poured everything into this place.
 We had so many plans for the future and where we wanted to take it, which makes walking away now incredibly disheartening.”

 They went on to explain the realities of running a small business behind the scenes, highlighting the constant pressure and long working hours that ultimately took a toll.